Safety

 A low, portable platform on which goods and materials are stacked for storage or transportation.
 Pallets are also known as skids.

 Any person who is on foot rather than using a vehicle.
-Drivers of powered industrial trucks must be aware of and avoid pedestrians.
+Drivers of PITs must be aware of and avoid pedestrians.

 pivot pin